-Suggestion for Guides: During an encounter, make a list of the participants in turn order on your scratch paper.
-Making a mark next to the character whose turn it is helps you keep track.
+Suggestion for Guides: During an encounter, make a list of the participants in initiative order on your scratch paper.
+Make a mark next to the character whose turn it is to help you keep track.

-This also lets you easily track how many rounds have passed.
-It also means you can tel whose turn it is when characters take actions out of turn due to a Quick action (see Quick Action, page 11), Free Action (page 11), or a granted action.
+This also lets you easily track how many rounds have passed and whose turn it is when characters take actions out of turn due to a Quick Action (see Quick Action, page 11), Free Action (page 11), or an action granted by another character.